mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

 A detector of this kind can only detect elements of incoming gravitational wave signals that align with its polarisation @antenna_pattern.
 An incoming signal that was completely antialigned to the detector arms would be entirely undetectable.
 Fortunately, this is a rare occurrence as most signals are at least partially aligned with a given detector.
 Interferometers are also sensitive to the angle between their tangent and the source direction, known as the orientation.
 Interferometers are most sensitive to signals that lie directly above or below the plane of the detector arms, and least sensitive to signals whose propagation direction is parallel to the plane of the arms.
 These two factors combine to generate the antenna pattern of the detector, which dictates which regions of the sky the detector is most sensitive to.

-=== The global detector network
+=== The Global Detector Network

 There are currently five operational gravitational wave detectors worldwide: LIGO Livingston (L1), LIGO Hanford (H1), Virgo (V1), Kagra (K1), and GEO600 (G1) @open_data.
 See @global_network.
-Several further future detectors are planned, including LIGO India @LIGO_India, and three future 3#super("rd") generation ground-based detectors: the Einstein Telescope @einstein_telescope, Cosmic Explorer @cosmic_explorer, and LISA @LISA, a space-based detector constellation.
+Several further future detectors are planned, including LIGO India @LIGO_India, and three future next-generation detectors: the Einstein Telescope @einstein_telescope, Cosmic Explorer @cosmic_explorer, and LISA @LISA, a space-based detector constellation.

 Having multiple geographically separated detectors has multiple advantages.